-Guiding questions for conducting gender analysis in programmes
+Guiding questions for conducting gender analysis in programmes16

-1. Starting reflections in programme development
+1. Reflections for programme development

 - Is the programme contributing towards gender equality and diversity inclusion?
-If not, can it be modified so that it does? - -ls a gender and diverse perspective incorporated into the official budget audit for your programme? - How are gender equality, gender equity and diversity integrated into the process of evaluating programs and services? - Are programs and services designed so that women, men and other diverse groups have equal access and are they appropriate for everyone's needs?
-Is there an underserved group that needs benefits from services that is not - What employment opportunities are open to currently receiving them?
+If not, can it be modified so that it does? - Is a gender and diverse perspective incorporated into the official budget audit for your programme? - How are gender equality, gender equity and diversity integrated into the process of evaluating programs and services? - Are programs and services designed so that women, men and other diverse groups have equal access and are they appropriate for everyone's needs?
+Is there an underserved group that needs benefits from services that is not currently receiving them?